Bar Italia: In popular culture

 Bar Italia inspired the song of the same name by the band Pulp, which is the last track of their 1995 album Different Class.
-The song describes the cafe as "round the corner in Soho" and "where other broken people go."
+The song describes the cafe as "round the corner in Soho" and "where all the broken people go."

 In November 2010, it was announced that Dave Stewart and Ian La Frenais were writing a stage musical about the cafe which will be called Bar Italia.
 Stewart was quoted as saying, "This coffee shop is very small but what goes on in there is as big as the world."

 In July 2011, British artist Ed Gray unveiled a painting of Bar Italia featuring patrons Rupert Everett and John Hurt.
 It now hangs in the cafe's window.

 In 2016 Carl Randall painted the portrait of Movie Producer Jeremy Thomas standing in front of Bar Italia, as part of the artist's 'London Portraits' series, where he asked various cultural figures to choose a place in London for the backdrop of their portraits.
-In an interview Thomas explained he chose Bar Italia for this portrait "because I like being there, I go there regularly, I feel comfortable there....theres a bohemianism in this place and its full of memories of mine since I was a lad".
-A print of the painting is hanging on the cafes wall.
+In an interview Thomas explained he chose Bar Italia for this portrait "because I like being there, I go there regularly, I feel comfortable there....there's a bohemianism in this place and it's full of memories of mine since I was a lad".
+A print of the painting hangs on the cafe's wall.

+Formed in 2019, the British alternative rock band Bar Italia named themselves after the café.